-- educational institutions located in a foreign country are exempt from SAA action for using deceptive or persistent recruiting techniques or enrollment incentives; and - educational institutions that use a template developed by ED to provide GI Bill participants with consumer information regarding program costs and available financial aid are exempt from SAA action for using deceptive or persistent recruiting techniques or enrollment incentives.
+- educational institutions may provide commissions, bonuses, or other incentive payments to recruit foreign students without threat of adverse action; - educational institutions located in a foreign country are exempt from SAA action for using deceptive or persistent recruiting techniques or enrollment incentives; and - educational institutions that use a template developed by ED to provide GI Bill participants with consumer information regarding program costs and available financial aid are exempt from SAA action for using deceptive or persistent recruiting techniques or enrollment incentives.

 In addition, provisions adopted through P.L.
-117-76 require that the SAA implement the prohibition on commissions and incentive compensation in accordance with ED's regulations and guidance.
+117-76 require that the SAA implement the ban on incentive compensation in accordance with ED's regulations and guidance.
 P.L.
 117-76 also delayed implementation of the P.L.
 116-315 requirements regarding deceptive recruiting and enrollment inducements until August 1, 2022.
 The VA implemented the exemption for foreign institutions upon enactment.